ceph/ceph/README.md

 ### Project Overview
 With data volumes growing exponentially, a highly scalable storage that preserves and records digital content for ongoing or future company operations is a paramount solution to any successful business.
 Red Hat Ceph, an open-source software that facilitates distributed object, block, and file storage, emerged as a massively scalable storage solution for modern data pipelines to store and streamline important digital information.

-To access stored data in Ceph, one can achieve this in three ways: radosgw (RGW), librados, and RADOS block device (RBD).
-With RGW gateway, data can be accessed using HTTP Internet protocol.
+To access stored data in Ceph, one can achieve this in three ways, which the first two being most relevant to this project: radosgw (RGW), librados, and RADOS block device (RBD).
+With RGW, data can be accessed using HTTP.
 Radosgw daemon provides interfaces compatible with Amazon S3 and OpenStack Swift.
 On the other hand, librados provides a native interface which allows utilization of librados software libraries through APIs in programming languages such as C/C++, Python, and others.
-Lastly, RBD works in a way that requires a lower level integration using virtual systems like KVM/QEMU or block storage through kernel modules.

 The current version of Ceph is paired with Datacenter-Data-Delivery Network (D3N), a multi-layer cache infrastructure for data centers.
 Its goal is to speed up performance of big data analytics by caching commonly accessed data on computing clusters connected to a larger data lake.

 This project intends to build a functioning prototype of Ceph with an improved caching system: D4N.
 Compared to D3N, D4N introduces a Write Back cache and a Distributed Directory that allows the program to have an accurate and efficient method of locating cached data on both a cluster’s local cache or on nearby caches based on locality.
 D4N functions on an old research branch of Ceph, and this project is an attempt to create a Ceph Cluster with the beneficial functionality of D4N incorporated into the modern code base.
-The team will incorporate blocks of D4N code, primarily the directory functionality, into D3N and modify the functions, classes, and pathways to properly implement the directory.
+The team will upstream blocks of D4N code, primarily the directory functionality, into D3N and modify the functions, classes, and pathways to properly implement the directory.

 ---
 ### Goals